-- 4.50 Taking the nature of a material matter into consideration, the organization considers providing: - Key information, such as: - an explanation of the matter and its effect on the organization's strategy, business model or the capitals
+- 5.2 Taking the nature of a material matter into consideration, the organization considers providing: - Key information, such as: - An explanation of the matter and its effect on the organization's strategy, business model or the capitals - Relevant interactions and interdependencies providing an understanding of causes and effects - The organization's view on the matter - Actions to manage the matter and how effective they have been - The extent of the organization's control over the matter - Quantitative and qualitative disclosures, including comparative information for prior periods and targets for future periods.

-- relevant interactions and interdependencies providing an understanding of causes and effects - the organization's view on the matter - actions to manage the matter and how effective they have been - the extent of the organization's control over the matter - quantitative and qualitative disclosures, including comparative information for prior periods and targets for future periods - If there is uncertainty surrounding a matter, disclosures about the uncertainty, such as: - an explanation of the uncertainty - the range of possible outcomes, associated assumptions, and how the information could change if the assumptions do not occur as described - the volatility, certainty range or confidence interval associated with the information provided - If key information about the matter is considered indeterminable, disclosure of that fact and the reason for it - If significant loss of competitive advantage would result, disclosures of a general nature about the matter, rather than specific details (see paragraph 3.51). - 4.51 Depending on the nature of a matter, it may be appropriate to present it on its own in the integrated report or throughout in conjunction with different Content Elements. - 4.52 Care is needed to avoid generic disclosures.
+- If there is uncertainty surrounding a matter, disclosures about the uncertainty, such as: - An explanation of the uncertainty - The range of possible outcomes, associated assumptions, and how the information could change if the assumptions do not occur as described - The volatility, certainty range or confidence interval associated with the information provided. - If key information about the matter is considered indeterminable, disclosure of that fact and the reason for it - If significant loss of competitive advantage would result, disclosures of a general nature about the matter, rather than specific details (see paragraph 3.51).

+- 5.3 Depending on the nature of a matter, it may be appropriate to present it on its own in the integrated report or throughout in conjunction with different Content Elements. - 5.4 Care is needed to avoid generic disclosures.
 Information is only included when it is of practical use in achieving the primary purpose of an integrated report as noted in paragraph 1.7.
 This requires that disclosures be specific to the circumstances of the organization.
-Accordingly, the bulleted lists of examples and considerations with respect to each Content Element are not meant to be checklists of disclosures.
+Accordingly, the bulleted lists of examples and considerations with respect to each Content Element are not meant to be checklists of disclosures, nor is Figure 2 intended to be a fixed template for disclosure purposes.
+It is important that disclosures are specific to the circumstances of the organization.